Getting Started

 Dual Role: Enabler & Gatekeeper

 OpenApe doesn't just secure agents — it makes them possible.
 The IdP controls which agents exist, and the grant system ensures humans stay in the loop where it matters.
+The IdP and its management credentials are controlled exclusively by humans — agents authenticate through cryptographic challenge-response, never through admin tokens.

 | Without OpenApe | With OpenApe |